 On successful completion of your qualification you will be invited to join us at our ILM presentation ceremony to collect your ILM certificate and celebrate your achievement.

 To achieve your ILM qualification, you will be required to complete 3 assignments:

-- Assignment 1 focuses on your understanding of coaching and mentoring theory but linked to your own enviroment and practice.
+- Assignment 1 focuses on your understanding of coaching and mentoring theory but linked to your own environment and practice.

-- Assignment 2 requires you to evidence you have undertaken 12 hours of coaching and mentoring, including specific elements of coaching and mentoring like goal setting.
+- Assignment 2 requires you to evidence you have undertaken 18 hours of coaching and mentoring with between 2-3 individuals, including specific elements of coaching and mentoring like goal setting.
 You need to keep diaries, notes and logs of your practice to evidence your work.